15 Years Of Empowering NRIs

-The trend of Non-Resident Indian students going to foreign universities for higher education is growing strong as their numbers are swelling each year.
+The trend of Non-Resident Indian students going to foreign universities for higher education keeps growing every year.

-The challenges faced by Indian students aspiring to pursue education abroad are numerous, including convincing parents, selecting the right country and college, preparing for exams, and managing finances.
-However, the journey doesn’t end there.
-Adjusting to a new country, adapting to unfamiliar norms, and embracing a different culture can be demanding.
-It necessitates a flexible mindset and a fresh perspective to not only thrive but also survive in this new environment.
+The challenges faced by Indian students aspiring to study abroad are numerous – convincing parents, selecting the right country and college, preparing for exams, and managing finances.
+But the journey doesn’t end there.
+Adjusting to a new country, unfamiliar norms, and a different culture takes real work.
+It needs a flexible mindset and a fresh perspective to not just survive, but actually thrive.

-NRI students, face unique challenges when pursuing their education abroad.
-If you work hard to embrace a new environment, then studying abroad can be a great experience.
+NRI students face unique challenges pursuing education abroad.
+If you work at embracing a new environment, studying abroad can be a genuinely great experience.

 1. Cultural Adjustment and Integration

-NRI students often face difficulties in adjusting to a new culture, language, and social norms.
-The change in environment can be overwhelming, leading to homesickness, isolation, and a sense of being an outsider.
+NRI students often struggle to adjust to a new culture, language, and social norms.
+The change can be overwhelming, leading to homesickness, isolation, and a sense of being an outsider.

 2. Absence of Social Circle

-But as a youth, you have more chances to assimilate into new surroundings and absorb new customs to build meaningful relationships.
-But if you are struggling, reach out for help from your school’s international student office, professors, and other NRI students.
+As a young adult, you have more capacity to assimilate and build meaningful relationships than you might expect.
+But if you’re struggling, reach out to your school’s international student office, professors, or other NRI students.

 3. Lack of Support

-Absence of familial and social support in times of emergency is also something to deal with.
-Apart from health issues, students feel vulnerable during tests, when they face discrimination, or simply feel left out.
+The absence of family and social support during emergencies is real.
+Beyond health issues, students feel vulnerable during exams, when facing discrimination, or simply feeling left out.

-The support system and family structure they are used to are absent and it could be quite unnerving.
+The support system you’re used to isn’t there, and that can be genuinely unnerving.

-You must regularly talk to your family and friends back home, about all issues you face.
-Make an effort to meet new people and get involved in local events and activities.
+Talk regularly to family and friends back home about the issues you’re facing.
+Make deliberate effort to meet new people and get involved in local events and activities.

 Must Check – What Should I Know About Studying Abroad?